FINRA Investigations and Litigation Attorney Representing Financial Professionals

 What Does It Mean if You Receive a FINRA 8210 Letter of Inquiry?

-Under FINRA Rule 8210, FINRA is authorized to compel testimony or the production of documents from individuals and firms in the securities industry by issuing a letter of inquiry.
-FINRA may send someone an “8210 Letter” – a letter of inquiry – for reasons that include:
+Under FINRA Rule 8210, FINRA is authorized to compel testimony and the production of documents from individuals and firms in the securities industry.
+FINRA does this by issuing a letter of inquiry.
+FINRA may send someone an “8210 Letter” – a letter of inquiry – because of any of the six items listed above.
+A FINRA 8210 letter may require that you produce documents and information related to a customer’s accounts, a registered firm’s activities, an outside business activity, a private securities transaction, or other items.
+If you receive an 8210 letter of inquiry, immediately seek the advice of an experienced FINRA attorney.

 When Should You Speak to a FINRA Investigations Attorney?

 If you receive an 8210 letter, it means that an investigation by FINRA is already underway.
-You will need to act swiftly.
 You should immediately seek a good attorney’s advice and representation – even if you have not done anything wrong.

-When you seek an attorney to represent you in a FINRA investigation, you must consider that attorney’s background and experience.
+Before you retain an attorney to represent you in a FINRA investigation, you should consider that attorney’s background and experience.
 Attorney Lisa Bragança is a former Branch Chief in the Division of Enforcement of the Chicago Office of the Securities and Exchange Commission.
+While at the SEC, she investigated and supervised investigations of brokerage firms and financial advisors for violations of securities laws.
+She has defended individuals and entities in large and small investigations all over the country.
+In many cases, FINRA or the SEC has decided not to bring charges against her clients.

-Attorney Lisa Bragança is also the former Chair of the Chicago Bar Association Securities Law Committee.
-She is a member of the Women’s White Collar Defense Association.
+Attorney Lisa Bragança has been working on securities law matters for over 20 years.
+She is former Chair of the Chicago Bar Association Securities Law Committee.
+She is an active member of the Women’s White Collar Defense Association.
 She has worked with financial professionals and firms across the United States to protect their careers and reputations.
+Lisa also is active as an investor advocate, which gives her a different and wider perspective in FINRA investigations.

 Before you respond to an 8210 letter, having the right attorney’s advice is imperative.
 If you receive a letter of inquiry from FINRA, do not make any statements and do not produce any documents before you have consulted with an experienced FINRA investigations lawyer.